bsileo/hubitat_poolcontroller/README.md

 			]
 ```

-	* Run this application with:
+	* Run this application with the following:  See this [PM2 Wiki](https://github.com/tagyoureit/nodejs-poolController/wiki/PM2) to set this up to run at boot

 ```
 		node output_to_Hubitat_SmartThings.js